-Benson is a police detective.
-After a series of murders in the Gay community he is ordered to go undercover with a gay police clerk named Kerwin as his partner.
-In order to be noticed they have to be flamboyant enough to attract attention which Benson finds rather disturbing.
+Sergeant Benson (Ryan O'Neal) is a Police detective.
+After a series of murders in the gay community he is ordered to go undercover with a gay Police clerk named Kerwin (Sir John Hurt) as his partner.
+In order to be noticed, they have to be flamboyant enough to attract attention, which Benson finds rather disturbing.
 Can an uptight heterosexual and a mousey homosexual form a meaningful relationship?Written by

 John Vogel <firstname.lastname@example.org>

 6 of 7 people found this review helpful.

 Was this review helpful to you?